+2020 2019

+HK\$ HK\$

-2019 HK\$ 2018 HK\$ At 1 January (level 3 recurring fair value) 172,166,917 171,116,397 Transferred from deposits for acquisition of lands 6,222,421 Change in fair value 7,180,393 5,393,060 Exchange realignment 6,430,649 (10,564,961) At 31 December (level 3 recurring fair value) 185,777,959 172,166,917
+At the beginning of the year (level 3 recurring fair value) 185,777,959 172,166,917

+Transferred from deposits for acquisition of lands

+Change in fair value 1,250,511 7,180,393

+Exchange realignment (1,609,431) 6,430,649

+At the end of the year (level 3 recurring fair value) 185,419,039 185,777,959

-During the years ended 31 December 2019 and 2018, there was no direct operating expenses arising from investment properties.
-As at 31 December 2019 and 2018, the Group had no unprovided contractual obligations for future repairs and maintenance.
+During the years ended 31 December 2020 and 2019, there was no direct operating expenses arising from investment properties.
+As at 31 December 2020 and 2019, the Group had no unprovided contractual obligations for future repairs and maintenance.

-The fair value of the Group's investment properties as at 31 December 2019 and 2018 has been arrived at on the basis of a valuation carried out by AVISTA Valuation Advisory Limited, independent qualified professional valuers not connected to the Group.
+The fair value of the Group's investment properties as at 31 December 2020 and 2019 has been arrived at on the basis of a valuation carried out by AVISTA.
 They have relevant professional qualifications and recent experience in the location and category of the investment properties being valued.

 The valuations of the vacant parcels of land are determined based on direct comparison approach.
 Change in fair value of investment properties is recognised in line item "Gain on changes in fair value of investment properties" on the face of the consolidated statements of comprehensive income.